 The principal investigator (PI) for a project grant is normally employed in a permanent position in a UK university or institution.
+We welcome applications from early career researchers with an independent position who are less than 5 years in post.
 Fixed term employees on a long term contract may be eligible to be a PI, providing the term of employment extends at least six months beyond the duration of the proposed research project and the host research institution is prepared to give all the necessary support to the individual and the project.
 We would not pay the salary of a PI.

 Research workers who require personal support from a project grant, and who have made a substantial intellectual contribution to the grant proposal, may be named as co-applicants with an established member of staff as the principal applicant.

 Grants are provided for up to three years duration in support of one precisely formulated line of research.
-A two page outline of the proposed research is required before a full application can be invited.
+An outline of the proposed research is required before a full application can be invited.
 Successful applicants from the outline stage will be sent a link to our application form.
 Awards will be made following peer review.